How to Build a Luxury DTC Brand with Last Crumb CEO Matt Jung

 Yunyu Lin

-Head of AI at Ramp, CEO at Cohere (acq. by Ramp), Nuro, Facebook, YC S20, Duke (dropout).
+CEO, Co-founder at Penrose, Head of AI at Ramp, CEO at Cohere (acq. by Ramp), Nuro, Facebook, YC S20, Duke (dropout).

 Kevin Jin